 Then there was light.
 A hundred thousand spheres of baleful light, connected by golden filaments into a complex network, impossible to behold all at once.
 Each sphere was the brain of a life-form stained with the mark of sorcery.
 At the center of the web lay a mind far older and larger than all of the rest combined, wreathed in hatred.
 Hatred for all things that yet breathed.

 Ypse attacked a random sphere.
 He used every tactic he knew and subdued the creature to his will, branding it with his mark.
 The monster sent a wave of terror along the web, and the filaments broke away from it, leaving only the one that now connected it to Ypse’s Sál Ijós.

 The mark would not last long before it was co-opted.
 The ancient entity that slumbered beneath the Rin Mountains could not let such a desecration stand.
-Or that was the hope.
-Ypse’s freedom depended on it.
+It would send its progeny to attack Hjörtur, or that was the hope.
+Everything depended on that.